JestradaG/DynamicLineSwitching/README.md

 Below is the BibTex for citing this snapshot of the repository.
 ```
 @misc{DLSData,
-  author =        {Juan-Alberto Estrada-Garcia and Ruiwei Jiang and Alexandre Moreira}
+  author =        {Juan-Alberto Estrada-Garcia and Ruiwei Jiang and Alexandre Moreira},
   publisher =     {},
   title =         {Dynamic line-switching in transmission system
 operation amidst wildfire-prone weather under